 By contrast, you can also choose very dark colors to create a moodier version of your space, but keep it in the family of greens and blues.
 Even black paint has an underlying color used to darken it, so choosing one with blue or green tints will change the overall effect.

-LIGHTING is another instant mood changer, and it can be tricky with all the styles available today to know what to pick.
-The general rule of thumb in any space, but especially a bedroom is that you want to have a variety of lighting styles.
+This is another instant mood changer.
+It can be tricky with all the styles available today to know what to pick.
+The general rule of thumb in any space, but especially a bedroom, is to have a variety of lighting styles.

 If you don’t have carpeted floors, a RUG is a great idea to add some cozy to the bedroom.
 Not only can the rug pull together the elements of your space, it also gives a texture to the room that adds to a calmer vibe.
 Plus, having something soft and cushy you can sink your feet into in the morning is a much nicer way to get out of bed than a cold floor.
 You don’t have to get a huge rug to accomplish this either.
 You can certainly opt for a rug that goes all the way underneath the bed, or you can do runners along either side.
 I even just have one of those small sheepskin mats next to mine, just enough for my initial wake up.
 Still does the trick!

 Finally, for the little things that make a bedroom space feel calm.
 The details are what take your tranquil design and amplify the atmosphere.

 Scent is a big impact in a room.
 Candles or oil diffusers in the bedroom that are calming but not overwhelming help trigger a sanctuary-like feeling when you step in the room.
 Scents like lavender, clean laundry, or soft florals are most commonly associated with calm, but scent is also very specific – maybe you feel most calm out in nature and scents like pine or campfire calm you the most, go for it!